You’ve Installed a Home Security System…Now What?

 At Northeast Security Solutions, we recommend that your alarm system communicates with our central station operators via a wireless Alarm.com cellular communicator.
 Cellular communication provides an extra level of security.
 In the past, burglar alarms traditionally contacted the central station through a telephone landline to create a police response to a burglary.
 However, these landlines often times came into the house unprotected and a burglar could simply cut the telephone line before they entered the home to ensure the police would not be contacted even if the siren was going off.

 Installing a cellular communicator in your alarm system can prevent that.
 These communicators use the same signals that cellphones use in order to talk to our central station.
-The device is typically installed near your control panel and is completely within the protected space.
+The device is typically installed near your control panel and is completely within the space covered by your alarm system.
 This means a burglar would have to set off your alarm in order to approach the device and attempt to disable it, but the communication is highly likely to have been sent before that could happen.

 This option can also save you money.
 Many security system owners only have a telephone landline for their alarm system.
 If this is the case for you, installing an Alarm.com cellular communicator allows you cancel your telephone service without affecting your alarm.
 The additional monthly fee for the access to the wireless signal is usually less than half the cost of a telephone landline.